LudoLogic is passionate about games. They enjoy sharing their gaming expertise with the community.

 Iron Bull is the odd one out when it comes to the trio of Warriors you meet in Dragon Age: Inquisition.
 For starters, he's a Qunari, and, much like Sten in the original Dragon Age game, his best job is dishing out a world of hurt.

-There's definitely the option of kitting out Iron Bull as a tank and having one of your other fighters (probably Cassandra), take on the role of two-handed death dealer.
+There's definitely the option of kitting out Iron Bull as a tank and having one of your other fighters (probably Cassandra), take on the role of a two-handed death dealer.
 However, given the lack of decent armour for Qunari, and the fact that Iron Bull's unique class emphasizes damage dealing, it's perhaps best to build up Iron Bull as a two-handed Warrior.

-The best options here lie in the right side of the skill-tree.
+The best options here lie on the right side of the skill-tree.
 Mighty Blow is a handy ability to have, knocking opponents down, ensuring you're piling damage onto them, but they're unable to hit back.
 Remember, whilst he's a close combat fighter, Iron Bull isn't necessarily designed to be taking tons of hits, especially early on in the game.

 Shield Breaker is also good but it's the next two skills that really make going this route worthwhile.
 The combination of Whirlwind and Clear A Path allows you to smash through foes pretty much indefinitely, provided you're hitting multiple enemies each time.
 Grabbing the upgrade Rising Winds is also a good idea.
 It's worth noting the A.I. doesn't always to a great job handling the Whirlwind skill, so you'll sometimes want to switch over and control Iron Bull whenever you want to get the most use out of it.